svalinn/DAGMC/doc/contribute/devtheory.rst

 ~~~~~~~~~~~

 A particle can be either streaming or reflecting.
 If streaming, the particle
 may only cross a particular surface once.
-To ensure this a list (or history)
+To ensure this, a list (or history)
 of the surfaces that particle has crossed is maintained.
 If a surface encountered
-is reflecting, the particle does not cross that surface and is therefore not
+is reflecting, the particle does not cross that surface and is therefore should not
-added to the history.
-If a particle is or becomes a reflecting particle, the
+be added to the history.
+If a particle changes directions, the
-history of crossed surfaces is cleared.
+history of crossed surfaces should be cleared.

 Point in Volume
 ~~~~~~~~~~~~~~~